Tag Archives: 1970s scents

 A bright winter’s morning.
 The bathroom of a stately home.

-A vetiver, then, of spanking immaculateness and spruceness; a perfect accoutrement to the face-splashing morning ritual: a scent that very reeks, almost, of trust.
+A vetiver, then, of spanking immaculateness and spruceness; a perfect accoutrement to the face-splashing morning ritual: a scent that very reeks – very nearly, ALMOST – of trust.

-Signoricci, one of the few key masculines from a house that, in its heyday, produced some of the most delicate and exquisite feminine florals ever created, predates Creed’s scent by thirty years and is of a similar soap-cleansed theme; citrus (lemon, verbena, lime), over delicate cologne-steeped vetiver, but in this long regretted perfume the effect is incredibly refined.
+Signoricci, one of the few key masculines from a classical house that, in its heyday, produced some of the most delicate and exquisite feminine florals ever created, predates Creed’s scent by three long decades and is of a similar soap-cleansed theme; citrus (lemon, verbena and lime), over delicate, cologne-steeped vetiver, but in this long discontinued perfume the effect is incredibly, incredibly refined.

-I first smelled it at my friend Federico’s apartment in Rome one October afternoon, standing there alone as it was on his wooden bookshelf in his room, and I remember how immediately blown away I was by its deceptively simple beauty; a beautiful conception of masculinity that is almost impossible to imagine now in today’s world of hard-hitting woods, spices and designer-bearded synthetics.
+I first smelled smelled Signoricci at my brand new friend Federico’s apartment in Rome one October afternoon – standing there, alone as it was on his wooden bookshelf in his room – and I remember how immediately blown away I was by its deceptively simple beauty; a beautiful conception of fine-hearted masculinity that is almost impossible to imagine now in today’s world of hard-hitting woods; spices; and designer-bearded synthetics.

-Its perfection notwithstanding, if there can be any criticism of Signoricci it is just that: this perfume is possibly too perfect; a saintly, flawlessly scrupled man who seems too good, almost, to be true.
+Its perfection notwithstanding, if there can be any criticism of Signoricci (and must there be, really?) it is just that: this perfume, in all honesty, is possibly too perfect; a saintly, flawlessly scrupled man who seems too good, almost, to be possibly true.

 Filed under Perfume Reviews, Vetiver